JasperFx/jasper/docs/guide/handlers/index.md

 # Message Handlers

-Jasper purposely eschews the typical `IHandler<T>` approach that most .NET messaging frameworks take in favor of a more flexible model that relies on naming conventions.
-This might throw some users that are used to being guided by implementing an expected interface or base class, but it allows Jasper to be much more flexible and reduces code noise.
+Jasper purposely eschews the typical `IHandler<T>` approach that most .NET messaging frameworks take in favor of just letting you write plain old .NET code.
+To enable that, Jasper more flexible model that relies on naming conventions.
+This might throw some users that are used to being guided by implementing an expected interface or base class, but it allows Jasper to be much more flexible and potentially reduces code noise compared to similar .NET toolsets.

 As an example, here's about the simplest possible handler you could create: